 Canada and Germany concluded a double taxation agreement in 2002, superseding the agreement of 1981.
 The Framework Agreement for Commercial and Economic Cooperation has been in force between the European Union and Canada since 1976, the Agreement for Scientific and Technological Cooperation since 1996, the Agreement on Trade in Wines and Spirit Drinks since 2003 and the Agreement on Air Transport since 2009.

 A focus of German cultural relations and education policy in Canada is promoting the German language at schools and universities, as well as through scholarships, exchange, travel and awards programmes.
-The German language schools, the National Heritage Schools – formerly known also as Saturday Schools – receive financial support as well.
-Canada has two full-time German schools: the Alexander von Humboldt German International School Montreal and the German International School Toronto.
-The former receives substantial financial and personnel support from Germany in the form of financing and personnel.
-This school, which offers instruction from kindergarten to the German university education entrance qualification (Abitur), is attended by some 320 students.
+The German language schools – now called National Heritage Schools and formerly also known as Saturday Schools – receive financial support as well.
+Canada has two all-day German schools: the Alexander von Humboldt German International School Montreal and the German International School Toronto.
+The former receives substantial support from Germany in the form of financing and personnel.
+This school, which offers instruction from kindergarten to the German higher education entrance qualification (Abitur), is attended by some 320 students.

 The German International School Toronto was founded in 2000 and in the medium term is also to offer the German Abitur.
 It moved to new larger premises in 2013 to increase its intake capacity.

 Academic exchanges are supported by the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation and the German Research Foundation (DFG), as well as through numerous university partnerships.
 There are currently more than 500 known formal partnerships between German and Canadian higher education institutions.

-The DAAD operates its own Information Centre in Toronto, which promotes Germany as a study destination across the country.
+The DAAD operates its own Information Centre in Toronto, which promotes Germany as a place to study across the country.
 Since April 2015, a joint Internet platform called So German has provided a single point of access to information about the activities and projects of German institutions in Canada and increased their visibility.